We may receive compensation when you click on links to products from our partners.

 Teach at the College Level

 You can be a college instructor without this highest of degrees, but it’s nearly impossible to move up the hierarchy without it.
 In fact, most university presidents and department heads hold doctorates.
-Many graduate institutions, law schools, and research institutions won’t even hire you unless you hold the degree.
-But if you dream of teaching in your field at the very highest level, don’t underestimate the financial and academic heft of the PhD.
-At major academic institutions, you’ll need it if you hope to earn tenured status, which is the highest level of job security you can get in the world of education.
+Many graduate institutions, law schools, and research institutions won’t even

 To Serve as Economists

 Even if you hold a bachelor’s or master’s in economics, you can’t officially hold yourself out, professionally, as an economist.
 You need a PhD to do that.
 In government and private industry, you won’t even be able to apply for economist positions unless you hold a doctoral diploma.
 Many banks and other financial institutions use economic specialists in a wide variety of jobs, which means you have your choice of interesting career paths whether you opt for the public or private sector.

 To Author Top-Selling Books